cyber01/ddss_locale/README.md

 ## How to install

+ - Go to releases page
+ - Choose version
+ - Download archive in attachments
+ - Unpack archive
  - Copy file DefaultQuests.json in <modpack_path>/config/betterquesting/ with replacement
  - Copy DDSS_Locales.zip in <modpack_path>/resourcepacks/
+ - *.lang is not needed for translating
  - Run modpack
  - Activate Resource pack
  - Run singleplayer or multiplayer